 Safety

 Natural and propane stoves may produce carbon dioxide (CO) fumes, and all indoor air stoves will need to be assessed regularly by a professional.
-In addition, propane stoves are a common cause of CO poisoning when used inside or in densely populated areas.

 Conversion

-Since natural and propane burn similar properties, because propane and natural are in gaseous form from the time it exits the tank, the two kinds of stoves can occasionally use the other’s fuel following a conversion process.
+Since natural and propane burn similar properties, propane and natural are in gaseous form from the time it exits the tank, the two kinds of stoves can occasionally use the other’s fuel following a conversion process.

-Tanked propane typically enters a cooker at roughly twice the strain of pipe-delivered all-natural, so the conversion process sets the range to properly deal with the stress of its fresh gas.
-This is carried out by adjusting and replacing a bit known as the orifice and altering each burner.
+Tanked propane typically enters a cooker at roughly twice the strain of pipe-delivered all-natural, so the conversion process sets the range to deal with the stress of its fresh gas properly.

-Before performing a conversion, you must first confirm that your stove version may safely utilize the additional gas with the manufacturer or tech.
+Before performing a conversion, you must confirm that your stove version may safely utilize the additional gas with the manufacturer or tech.

 Some relevant posts: